jensopetersen/merula/implementing-standoff-annotation.md

 The attribute @target-text "#lem" identifies the layer annotated; a definition of "lem" is found in the header of the document, in the form of an XQuery function which produces the target text by applying the text-critical annotations to the base text.

-The target specifies that the annotation targets the base text element with the xml:id stated, from the offset to the range, and that it occurs first (in case there are multiple annotations targeting the same span).
+The target specifies that the annotation targets the text element with the xml:id stated, from the offset to the range, and that it occurs first (in case there are multiple annotations targeting the same span).

-The body here specifies what is to be added to the target text span: it is to be wrapped inside the TEI element specified.
+The body here specifies what is to be added to the target text span: it is to be wrapped inside the TEI element specified (empty elements "wrap" around a span of zero).

 The annotation thus tells that the TEI <name> element is to be wrapped around characters 178-182 of the text of the element identified by the @xml:id "uuid-4f71d797-0d51-35cb-86b0-e283afdf889a" (and that its first preceding sibling is a text node).